 Jeremy Clay, Director, Office of Technology Management Austin Check, Technology Licensing Coordinator and Government Compliance Manager, Office of Technology Management Join us as we examine how tech transfer occurs at Mississippi State University and how it can have positive impacts on the inventors.
 In this session staff from the MSU Office of Technology Management will guide us through the technology transfer process; including disclosure, protection (copyrights, trademarks, patents, etc.) licensing, and revenue distribution.
 They will also demonstrate the recently launched "Inventor's Workspace", that allows real time feedback and support throughout the invention disclosure process.

-Advancing Research Impact in Society Wednesday, November 3, 2021 2:00 p.m. - 3:30 p.m.

-Office of Research Development Staff What is "impact" and why does it matter?
+Broader Impacts Wednesday, November 10, 2021 2:00 - 4:00 p.m.
+Office of Research Development Staff Advancing Research Impact in Society What is "impact" and why does it matter?
 The "broader impacts" of a project represent a project's ability to leverage broad and diverse resources to affect change or benefit a specific audience or sector of society.
 In the framework of higher education and external funding, the term "impact" refers to the significance of and implications for the proposed activities within and beyond the academic field.
 This program will introduce various types of impact a project may have, as well as examples of partners to explore and resources for integrating impactful activities into a proposal to meet funders' requirements.
-The BI Wizard Tool Demonstration Wednesday, November 10, 2021 2:00 - 3:00 p.m.

-Kristen Sendelweck, Research Development Coordinator, Office of Research Development Broader impacts activities can take many forms and range in scope and duration.
+The BI Wizard Tool Demonstration Broader impacts activities can take many forms and range in scope and duration.
 The Broader Impacts Wizard is an interactive tool developed by the Center for Advancing Research Impact in Society (ARIS) to support investigators in defining their Broader Impacts plans.
 This program will demonstrate this tool and additional resources for producing a comprehensive and competitive proposal and will be useful for preparing proposals to a wide variety of funders.
 Communicating Research Thursday, November 4, 2021 10:30 a.m. - 11:30 a.m.